ctron/rpm-builder/src/site/markdown/entry.md

 In order to walk through a directory tree and add all files use: `<collect>…</collect>`.

 The collect elements requires one additional element: `<from>` which defines the base path.
-In addition there is the optional element `<directories>`, which can be set to `false` in order to not record directories explicitly. **Note:** the `<from>` directory itself will never be added as explicit directory.
+In addition, there is the optional element `<directories>`, which can be set to `false` in order to not record directories explicitly. **Note:** the `<from>` directory itself will never be added as explicit directory.
 This can be done using an additional `<entry>` element.